nutanixdev/python-api-lab-devmktg/index.rst

 The Nutanix Python API Lab will cover a couple of key points.

 - Creation of a simple Python Flask web application.
-- Creation of a single basic view to display cluster details for the user.
+- Creation of a single basic view to display Prism Central environment details for the user.
-- A backend model to talk to the Nutanix APIs.
+- A backend model to talk to the Nutanix Prism Central v3 REST APIs.
 - JavaScript to create the interface between the front- and back-end parts of the application.

 .. _requirements: